ryanfitzer/eslint.tmbundle/README.md

 ## Features ##

   - Uses your project's `eslint` package.
-This enables you to lint with the version of ESLint that each project project uses.
+This enables you to lint with the version of ESLint specific to each project.

   - Configurable per project via `.tm_properties`.

   - Lints every time you save the current document and shows errors via an unobtrusive tooltip.
 No tooltip is shown for warnings.

-  - Lint the current document with the shortcut `⌃L` to see expanded the view, which includes:
+  - Lint the current document with the shortcut `⌃L` to see the expanded view, which includes:
     - ESLint version
     - path to current document
-    - issue severity ("warn" vs. "error")
+    - issue severity ("warn" ⚠️ vs. "error" 🚫️)
-    - link to documentation for rule related to reported issue
+    - link to documentation for rule related to the reported issue
-    - link to focus cursor to the line and column where to reported issue
+    - link to focus cursor to the line and column where to the reported issue